 Expense Reimbursement.
-Omega may be required to reimburse us for our actual out-of-pocket documented expenses up to a maximum of \$1,000,000 if we terminate the stock purchase agreement based on Omega's failure to obtain the NMFS consent or close its debt financing and make the required escrow deposit in a timely manner or Omega materially breaches the stock purchase agreement.
+Omega may be required to reimburse us for our actual out-of-pocket documented expenses up to a maximum of \$1 million if we terminate the stock purchase agreement based on Omega's material breach of the stock purchase agreement.
 We may be required to reimburse Omega for its actual out-of-pocket documented expenses up to a maximum of \$1.3 million if we terminate the stock purchase agreement, or if our Board of Directors withdraws or modifies its approval of the stock purchase agreement in a manner adverse to Omega, in order to accept a "superior proposal" to purchase our Omega shares that are to be sold at the initial closing or we materially breach the stock purchase agreement.
 These rights of reimbursement are in addition to any other right or remedy that Omega or Zapata, as applicable, may have available at law or equity.